Digipolitan/dialog-animator/README.md

 ## License

-DGCollectionGridViewLayout is licensed under the [BSD 3-Clause license](LICENSE).
+DGDialogAnimator is licensed under the [BSD 3-Clause license](LICENSE).